jackdeng2018/worldcup/README.md

 # world-cup

-World Cup Betting application
+FIFA World Cup application

 ## Motivation

-Web application to follow and manage bets for the FIFA 2018 World cup games.
+Web application to follow the FIFA 2022 World cup games.

 ## Installation

-mvn install

-## License

-The default license used for  Projects is the MIT License.
+if you want to direct use the application please set default schema:sdsc5003, default username/password = root/root

+if you want to install on your own, the config is in the application.yml, you can change to your own mysql url and then use command: mvn install